efabless/openlane2/docs/source/usage/caravel/index.md

 ##### `Netgen.LVS`

-Under the directory `xx-netgen-lvs` you will find a file named `lvs.rpt` that summarizes the LVS violations reported by netgen.
+Under the directory `xx-netgen-lvs`, you will find a file named `lvs.rpt` that summarizes the LVS violations reported by netgen.
 The design is LVS clean so the last part of the report will look like this: